 - Market your services

-What licenses do you need to open a mechanic shop?
+What licenses do you need to open an auto repair shop?

-A general business license, a garage keeper license, and environmental permits are some of the must-have licenses you need to open a mechanic shop.
+A general business license, a garage keeper license, and environmental permits are some of the must-have licenses you need to open an auto repair shop.

 How do you calculate labor cost for auto repair?